 Innocent Spouse Relief may also be an option for recently widowed individuals who have been left with crippling tax debt following the passing of their deceased spouses.

-Tax Attorney Daniel W. Layton takes special pride in his success in obtaining innocents spouse relief.
-Daniel started his career as a trial attorney for the IRS, a tenure in which he handled every Innocent Spouse Relief trial in Central California and every Innocent Spouse Relief Tax Court case in the IRS's Silicon Valley office.
+Daniel Layton started his career as a trial attorney for the IRS, a tenure in which he handled every Innocent Spouse Relief trial in Central California and every Innocent Spouse Relief Tax Court case in the IRS's Silicon Valley office.
 Since starting his own law firm several years ago, Daniel has used that knowledge for the benefit of his divorced or widowed clients.
-Daniel's trial work has been the basis for advancements in Innocent Spouse case law in United States Tax Court and the Ninth Circuit Court of Appeals, but his most gratifying experience in recent memory was obtaining a hard fought settlement with the IRS in which it eventually provided full tax relief - a concession of over $300,000 in taxes, interest, and penalties - and the release of a federal tax lien against his client's home.
+Mr. Layton's trial work has been the basis for advancements in Innocent Spouse case law in United States Tax Court and the Ninth Circuit Court of Appeals

 Innocent Spouse Relief is not an entitlement or automatic.
-It is one of the few places in the Internal Revenue Service's guidelines and in the tax laws where the government must consider equity and fairness.
+It is one of the few places in the Internal Revenue Service's (and Franchise Tax Board's) guidelines and in the tax laws where the government must consider equity and fairness.
 Many taxpayers, representatives, and even IRS employees think it is impossible to get Innocent Spouse Relief when you receive reasonable alimony or assets from the divorce, or if there is no physical abuse.
-Daniel has fought hard and obtained relief even when alimony was substantial (by IRS employee standards) and there was no allegation of physical abuse.
+Daniel has fought hard and obtained relief even when alimony was substantial, the innocent spouse received a valuable home in the divorce, and there was no allegation of physical abuse.

-Daniel uses his years of experience persuading the IRS, fighting for taxpayers, and advocating zealously for his clients' interests in a way that only an experienced Innocent Spouse Relief attorney can.
-If you are considering Innocent Spouse Relief or other "fresh start" options, such as an Offer in Compromise, you can contact Layton & Lopez, Tax Attorneys, LLP, today for a consultation at (949) 301-9829.
+Mr. Layton uses his years of experience persuading the IRS, fighting for taxpayers, and advocating zealously for his clients' interests in a way that only an experienced Innocent Spouse Relief attorney can.
+If you are considering Innocent Spouse Relief or other "fresh start" options, such as an Offer in Compromise, you can contact Daniel W. Layton, Esq., today for a consultation at (949) 301-9829.